fubarhouse/ansible-role-rust/README.md

 - .bash_profile
 ````

-And, to install any cargo you can use the `cargo_items` array:
+And, to install any cargo you can use the `cargo_items` array.
+The `binary` property is optional, and when specified the binary installation will be verified.
 ````
 cargo_items:
-  - ripgrep
+  - name: ripgrep
+    binary: rg
 ````

 ## Installation